Vanessa Trump: Early life

-Vanessa Kay Pergolizzi grew up in a townhouse on the Upper East Side of Manhattan and attended The Dwight School, a private school.
+Vanessa Kay Pergolizzi grew up in a townhouse on the Upper East Side of Manhattan, and attended the Dwight School on the Upper West Side.
 Her stepfather, Charles Haydon, was a lawyer.
 (Note: Some news articles have misidentified Charles Haydon as her father.)
 Her mother, Bonnie Kay Haydon, ran Kay Models, a modeling agency, and is of Danish and Swedish origin.
 Her maternal grandfather was Danish jazz musician Kai Ewans.
+Her biological father was of Italian descent.

 Career

-Trump worked as a model in her teens and 20s. and was signed to Wilhelmina Models.
+Vanessa worked as a model in her teens and 20s. and was signed to Wilhelmina Models.

-Trump appeared in a scene of the film Something's Gotta Give (2003).
+Vanessa appeared in a scene of the film Something's Gotta Give (2003).

-In the fall of 2003, Trump and her sister Veronika opened a nightclub called Sessa.
+In the fall of 2003, Vanessa and her sister Veronika opened a nightclub called Sessa.

-In 2011, Trump appeared in an episode of The Apprentice, hosted by her father-in-law, Donald Trump.
+In 2011, Vanessa appeared in an episode of The Apprentice, hosted by her former father-in-law, Donald Trump.
 She also appeared in an episode of Bret Michaels: Life as I Know It (2010).

-From 2010 to 2013, Trump released her own line of handbags called La Poshett.
+From 2010 to 2013, Vanessa released her own line of handbags called La Poshett.

 Personal life

+Relationships

-During her teenage years, Trump dated local street gangster Valentín Rivera, a Latin Kings gang member.
-According to Rivera, he ended the relationship when the New York Post published a story that Trump was in a romantic relationship with Leonardo DiCaprio (DiCaprio's publicist denied the relationship).
+During her teenage years, Vanessa dated local street gangster Valentín Rivera, a Latin Kings gang member.
+According to Rivera, he ended the relationship when the New York Post published a story that Vanessa was in a romantic relationship with Leonardo DiCaprio.
+DiCaprio's publicist denied the relationship.

-From 1998 to 2001, Trump dated Saudi prince Khalid bin Bandar bin Sultan Al Saud.
+From 1998 to 2001, Vanessa dated Saudi prince Khalid bin Bandar bin Sultan Al Saud.
 The relationship ended in 2001, when Khalid bin Bandar left the U.S. after his Saudi ambassador father, Bandar bin Sultan Al Saud, was suspected of having indirect ties to individuals linked with the Al Qaeda hijackers.

 On November 12, 2005, she married Donald Trump Jr. The wedding was held at the Mar-a-Lago club in Florida; the service was officiated by Trump Jr.'s aunt, Judge Maryanne Trump Barry.
-Trump Jr. had proposed to her with a US $100,000 ring that he had received as a gift from a jeweler in exchange for proposing to her in front of paparazzi outside of the jeweler's store at the Short Hills mall in New Jersey.
+Trump Jr. had proposed to her with a US$100,000 ring that he had received as a gift from a jeweler in exchange for proposing to her in front of paparazzi outside of the jeweler's store at the Short Hills mall in New Jersey.

 The couple have five children together, the oldest of whom is Kai Trump, born in May 2007.

-On March 15, 2018, Trump filed for an uncontested divorce in New York.
+On March 15, 2018, she filed for an uncontested divorce in New York.
 In July 2018, they resolved a child custody issue, and the divorce was settled at the end of 2018.

-Trump reportedly began a relationship with professional golfer Tiger Woods in November 2024.
+She reportedly began a relationship with professional golfer Tiger Woods in November 2024.
 The relationship became public in March 2025, with Woods announcing it through Instagram.
+As of March 2026, Trump and Woods are still in a relationship.

+Health

+In May 2026, Vanessa announced that she had been diagnosed with breast cancer.